IST356M001SP25/assignment-08-gladiatorfeb/reflection.md

 **Best Reflection** "I learned when to use while vs for loops.
 While loops are for sentiel-controlled values (waiting for a condition to occur), vs for loops are for iterating over collections of fixed values."

 `--- Reflection Below This Line ---`
+While working on the test_top_locations_mappable function, I ran into a KeyError related to the 'amount' column.
+The error occurred when I tried to select specific columns after merging the violations_df with top_locs.
+The error message indicated that the 'amount' column was missing from the DataFrame, which was unexpected.

+At the time, I didn’t fully understand why the 'amount' column was missing, and I didn’t anticipate potential column name conflicts.
+I didn’t print out the columns or use any debugging techniques to examine the DataFrame more closely, which left me unsure of the underlying issue.

+Looking back, I realize I didn’t fully grasp the assignment’s requirements, and this affected my ability to troubleshoot the problem effectively.
+I now see that understanding the structure of the data and being aware of column name conflicts are crucial when working with merged DataFrames.

+This experience highlighted the importance of thoroughly understanding both the data and the task at hand before diving into implementation and debugging.
+Moving forward, I need to take more time to review the details of the assignment and the data to prevent issues like this.